Hausdorff dimensions of very well intrinsically approximable subsets of quadratic hypersurfaces

 is contained in an affine hyperplane $\LL = \LL_B\subset\R^d$.
 In \cite{FKMS}, we introduced an analogue of the simplex lemma for intrinsic approximation on nonsingular manifolds: \begin{lemma}[{\cite[Lemma 5.1]{FKMS}}] Let $M\subset\R^d$ be a submanifold of dimension $k$, let $U\subset\R^k$ be an open set, let $\Psi:U\to M$ be a local parameterization, and let $V\subset U$ be compact.
 Then there exists $\kappa > 0$ such that for every ball $B = B(\xx,\rho)\subset V$, the set

 is contained in an affine hyperplane $\LL = \LL_{B,\Psi}\subset\R^d$.
 Here $c(k,d) > 0$ is a constant depending on $k$ and $d$, with $c(d - 1,d) = 1$. \end{lemma}

 Now if $\mu$ is an absolutely $\alpha$-friendly measure, then we can estimate the measure of the set $B\cap \thickvar{\LL_B}{\epsilon\rho}$ by using the definition of absolute friendliness.
 This estimate is needed in the proof of \cite[Corollary 2]{PollingtonVelani}.
 In the setting of Lemma \ref{lemmasimplex}, we instead need to estimate the measure of the set $B\cap \thickvar{\Psi^{-1}(\LL_{B,\Psi})}{\epsilon\rho}$, and we cannot do this directly from the definition of absolute friendliness.
-However, if the chart $\Psi$ is chosen appropriately, then $\Psi^{-1}(\LL_{B,\Psi})$ will be a quadratic hypersurface in $\R^{d - 1}$, and it turns out that we can use this fact to bound the measure appropriately.
+However, if the manifold $M$ is a quadratic hypersurface,\footnote{A reviewer asked what happens if $M$ is not a quadratic hypersurface, but merely a smooth manifold.
+In this case, the set $\Psi^{-1}(\LL_{B,\Psi})$ (which is not necessarily a manifold) may have complicated singularities, and it is not clear how to analyze them in such generality.
+By contrast, if $M$ is a quadratic hypersurface then so is $\Psi^{-1}(\LL_{B,\Psi})$, and this gives us some control over its singularities.} then if the chart $\Psi$ is chosen appropriately, then $\Psi^{-1}(\LL_{B,\Psi})$ will be a quadratic hypersurface in $\R^{d - 1}$, and it turns out that we can use this fact to bound the measure appropriately.